industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ![s7_connector_settings](graphics/S7_Connector_Settings.png)

-Hint: Username and password should be the same as was set in the IE Databus configuration, e.g., "edge" / "edge".
+Hint: Username and password should be the same as was set in the Databus configuration, e.g., "edge" / "edge".

 Deploy and start the project.

-## Configure IE Flow Creator
+## Configure Flow Creator

 Open the IE Flow Creator App from the IED Web UI and import the [FlowCreator.JSON](../src/FlowCreator.json) file from the source folder.